parsaha/arxiv-classification/README.md

 # arxiv-classification
 ## Introduction
 The arXiv houses academic papers in a range of subjects, including math and physics.
 The goal of this project is to use Natural Language Processing (NLP) to determine how well the title and/or abstract of an academic paper from the arXiv acts as an indicator for which academic subject the paper addresses.

+Part of the interest of this project is in the idea of taking sources that are jargon-heavy with high variety and seeing how well traditional NLP classification holds up.
+Investigating the effectiveness of different methods against data of this variety could prove useful in applications outside of academic papers and recommendation systems.
 ## Source
 The dataset used for this project came from [this Kaggle dataset](https://www.kaggle.com/Cornell-University/arxiv) of metadata for 1.7M+ papers on the arxiv.
+The version that this project is based upon was downloaded on 1/1/2021.
 ## Methods
 ### Cleaning the Data
 There were a few things to consider initially before even attempting to categorize any of the papers: